Skip to main content

 Current hardware specs

 Beginning in 2023, OARC began naming each new consecutive phase after a city in New Jersey, and we are moving through the alphabet as we continue.
-The latest phase is called Aberdeen.
-In late 2023, we completed procurement of annual hardware, compute nodes, and storage assets for Amarel’s next phase: Bayonne.
-Bayonne is expected to be received, installed, tested, and ready for use by the Rutgers research community in mid-to-late 2024.
+The latest phase is called Bayonne.
+In mid 2024, we began procurement of annual hardware, compute nodes, and storage assets for Amarel’s next phase: Clark.
+Clark is expected to be received, installed, tested, and ready for use by the Rutgers research community in mid-to-late 2025.

 • 2x Intel Xeon Gold 6448Y (Sapphire Rapids) Processors (60MB cache, 2.1GHz), 4800 MHz DDR5 memory, 32-core processors (64 cores/node)